fredhutchio/concepts_machine_learning/class3.md

 It's very easy to visualize and make sense of 2-dimensional data.
 You might plot weight against height or miles per gallon against car price to gain some insight on how those two variables correlate.
 This becomes tricky when datasets have more than two variables.
 You might be able to visualize dataset with less than ten variables using a [pair plot]() to gain some insight.
 Pair plots work by giving us a partial picture of the data by showing us all the possible combinations of two features.
 This kind of visualization doesn't scale.
 Imagine a relatively small dataset with 30 features.
 A pair plot of this dataset would result in 435 different scatter plots.
 We'd never be able to look at this plot in detail and make sense of it.

-One of the most common applications of PCA is visualizing high-dimensional datasets.
-As we saw in Chapter 1, it is hard to create scatter plots of data that has more than two features.
-For the Iris dataset, we were able to create a pair plot (Figure 1-3 in Chapter 1) that gave us a partial picture of the data by showing us all the possible combinations of two features.
-But if we want to look at the Breast Cancer dataset, even using a pair plot is tricky.
-The breast cancer dataset has 30 features, which would result in 30 * 29 / 2 = 435 scatter plots (for just the upper triangle)!
-We’d never be able to look at all these plots in detail, let alone try to understand them.

 #### A walkthrough of PCA

 <p align="center">